ARM-software/abi-aa/design-documents/atomics-ABI.rst

 Further, numerous parties have asked the ABI team whether the same atomics mapping is correct.
 Writing down the known cases helps engineers answer these queries without the concurrency expertise required to come up with current compatible mappings.
-A future section of the ABI could document common queries received by the ABI team, in order to assist implementers and engineers with such issues.
+A future section of this document could document common queries received by the ABI team, in order to assist implementers and engineers with such issues.